AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 until the creation of a new more sophisticated theory.

-It turns out that those
+It turns out that in those

-gravity The inclusion of these quantum
+vacuum) together with "classical" gravity.
+The inclusion of these quantum interactions in the

-interactions in the general-relativistic gravitational model can remove
+general-relativistic gravitational model can remove

 this singularity - spacetime does not have